 Digital IDs from Yoti, Post Office and Lloyds Bank are accredited by PASS for proof of age

-profile picture Sofi Summers 5 min read
+profile picture Rachael Trotman 5 min read

 London, UK – 25th June – The three Digital ID Connect apps – Yoti ID, Post Office EasyID and Lloyds Bank Smart ID – are now accredited by the UK’s national Proof of Age Standards Scheme (PASS).
 This gives UK businesses selling age-restricted goods and services more trust in Digital IDs, having confidence they are genuine and that customers have been verified to a high standard.
 Each of the Digital ID apps includes the approved PASS hologram.